 Questions People Also Ask!

 PB stands for Personal Best.

-It’s literally the same thing as personal record, just a different acronym and the word best instead of record.
+It’s literally the same thing as a personal record, just a different acronym and the word best instead of record.

 What is a Max PR in weight training?